The Highland Community College viticulture and enology program has a new home at 456-Wineries in... Read More

 - Cooperate with public safety officials.
 Do not go into damaged areas unless your help is requested.

 In the event of a tragedy or disaster impacting the campus community, please do not contact employees, students, parents of students, media or others.
-Any and all notifications of death or disasters, relating to or involving students and employees while associated with a college event or on campus, will be handled by the Vice President of Student Services, the Executive Assistant to the President, the President or the President’s designee.
+Any and all notifications of death or disasters, relating to or involving students and employees while associated with a college event or on campus, will be handled by the Vice President of Student Services, the Marketing Director, the President or the President’s designee.

 If you are involved in a college event that results in the death of an employee or student, notify the Vice President of Student Services or the President as soon as reasonably possible.
 These individuals will make the appropriate notifications.